zachariap/FlightBooking/README.md

 Description

 The goal of this program is to allow users to reserve a flight ticket.
-They are prompted to answer some basic information about themselves, and then enter their source airport and destination airport to check for flights.
+They are prompted to answer some basic information about themselves, and then enter their source airport and destination airport codes to check for flights.
 They can choose between 3 different seat classes and an optional bag-option, for an additonal fee.

 Functionality

-This program emphasizes object oriented design principles and extendability.
-More specifically, we can see that the program allows for easy customization of flights, aircraft messages sent to the user, and additional add-ons.
+This program emphasizes object-oriented design principles and extendability.
+More specifically, we can see that the program allows for easy customization of flights, aircraft messages sent to the user, and creation of add-ons.
 Adding an additional flight only involves creating one class, and the information about the flight specifics is the only knowledge that is needed.
 So, it is easy to create additional features that seamlessly flow into the code, without having to know the underlying structure of the program.